ka-ching-as/ka-ching-episerver-app/README.md

 </kaching>
 ```

 In this section you need to specify URL endpoints for each data entity you wish to synchronize to Ka-ching.
 See more on how to obtain those below.
+Convert any ampersand characters `&` into `&amp;` to avoid errors.

 Ka-ching supports products without variants and if you have products with just 1 variant you can force those to be just products in Ka-ching by setting `exportSingleVariantAsProduct` to `true`.
 This makes it possible to tap the product in Ka-ching to put it in the basket as opposed to opening the product details page where you have to choose the variant.

-To receive events from commerce data changes happing in the Commerce Manager set `listenToRemoteEvents` to `true` - if you're running more than 1 front end in load balanced setup take care that only one of these instances have this enabled since the Commerce Manager will send push notifications to all front ends.
+To receive events from commerce data changes happing in other instances set `listenToRemoteEvents` to `true` - if you're running more than 1 front end in load balanced setup, take care that only one of these instances have this enabled since the Commerce Manager will send push notifications to all front ends.

 For all products and variants you can use the `barcodeMetaField` and `descriptionMetaField` attributes of the `systemMappings` mappings element to tell the Ka-ching Add-On where to look for those pieces of information and place them correctly in data sent to Ka-ching.
-If for example you store the barcode information that should be used for scanning in the stores in a field called `EAN` on the products and variants, then you specify `barcodeMetaField="EAN"`.
+If for example you store the barcode string that should be used when scanning barcodes in the stores in a field called `EAN` on the products and variants, then you specify `barcodeMetaField="EAN"`.
 Those two fields should be normal strings, but we do however try to convert XhtmlString to a string by stripping tags.

-If you have custom attributes on your products and variants you can map those to their Ka-ching using the `attributeMappings` element.
+If you have custom attributes on your products and variants you can map those to their Ka-ching counterparts using the `attributeMappings` element.
 The `metaField` is the name of the property on your product or variant and `attributeId` is the id of the matching attribute define in Ka-ching.
 You'll have to define those manually in Ka-ching Backoffice.

 #### Endpoints in Episerver

-The Ka-ching Add-On sets up two endpoints for communicting with Ka-ching:
+The Add-On sets up two endpoints for communicting with Ka-ching:

 * Customer search based on a search string from Ka-ching
 * Real time reception of data from checkouts done in the physical stores

-To enable these endpoints you have to enable KachingApiKeyAuthentication which is done by activating in on the app builder in Startup.cs.
+To enable these endpoints you have to enable KachingApiKeyAuthentication which is done by activating in on the app builder in Startup.cs in the front end.
 You can use any string as API key.
 It is passed in the Authorization header in the HTTP calls from Ka-ching.
 See below for more on how to configure the Authorization header on the Ka-ching side.

 ```
 app.UseKachingApiKeyAuthentication(